Discovering Oujda: Your Ultimate Travel Guide to Eastern Morocco's Hidden Gem

 Oujda's markets and souks are a shopper's paradise, offering a variety of unique and authentic goods.
 From traditional textiles and ceramics to spices and handicrafts, there's something for everyone in Oujda's bustling markets.

 One of the most popular markets in Oujda is the Souk El Ma, a vibrant marketplace selling everything from fresh produce to clothing and souvenirs.
 The market is a great place to experience the local atmosphere and pick up some unique souvenirs to take home.

-For textiles and handicrafts, head to the Souk El Had, a bustling market that specializes in traditional Moroccan goods.
-Here, you'll find beautiful carpets, ceramics, and leather goods, as well as unique souvenirs to bring back home.
+For textiles and handicrafts, head to the Souk El Had, a bustling market specializing in traditional Moroccan goods.
+Here, you'll find beautiful carpets, ceramics, leather goods, and unique souvenirs to bring back home.

 Finally, no visit to Oujda is complete without a visit to the city's spice markets.
 The smell of exotic spices fills the air, and you'll find a variety of traditional Moroccan spices and herbs, as well as local specialties like saffron and ras el hanout.